 FHWA retains air quality conformity determinations under the 23 USC § 327 NEPA Assignment MOU.
-Caltrans has prepared an Air Quality Conformity Findings Checklist, conformity language in annotated outlines for the various types of NEPA documents, and an annotated outline for an Air Quality Conformity Analysis report that supports requests to FHWA for project-level conformity determinations.
+Caltrans has prepared an Air Quality Conformity Findings Checklist, the FHWA Submittal Package Checklist, conformity language in annotated outlines for the various types of NEPA documents, and an annotated outline for an Air Quality Conformity Analysis report that supports requests to FHWA for project-level conformity determinations.
 These items are available at the SER Forms and Templates web site.
-Additional information can be found at the FHWA Conformity web site.
+Additional information can be found at the FHWA Transportation Conformity website.

 There may be several distinct air quality analyses or studies performed in support of the project development process, both at the PID and the PA&ED phases.
 For many projects, a technical report is completed to summarize studies, outline conformity information, and provide other needed information for the environmental document.

 This should be determined at the scoping stage of the project and documented in the PID.
-The project will probably NOT need a technical report if:
+The project will probably NOT need a technical report on operational emissions analysis if:

 - it has no potential air quality impacts subject to NEPA analysis according to the initial screening procedure of the CO Protocol, and qualifies for a NEPA Categorical Exclusion pursuant to 23 USC 326 (except for 771.117[c] or 771.117[c]), AND